peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

 A nickname prepared for enforcement under the Nickname profile in RFC 8266.
 Returns null if that string is invalid under that profile (including if  <i>str</i>
  is null or empty).
 Return values of this method should not be used for comparison purposes (see RFC 8266, sec.
 2.3); for such purposes, use the NicknameForComparison method instead.

-<b>Exceptions:</b>

- * System.ArgumentNullException:
-The parameter  <i>str</i>
- is null.

 <a id="NicknameForComparison_string"></a>
 ### NicknameForComparison

     public static string NicknameForComparison(
         string str);

  Prepares for comparison a string serving as a "memorable, human-friendly name" for something (see RFC 8266), as opposed to that thing's identity for authentication or authorization purposes (see sec.
 6.1 of that RFC).
 This operation is done using the Nickname profile in RFC 8266.
+Such names are not intended to serve as URIs or file paths (see sec.
+6.1 of that RFC).

     <b>Parameters:</b>

  * <i>str</i>: A string serving as a nickname for something.